 Scholar, media maker, performer, mentor and strategist.
-Board member of the Society for Anthropology of Lowland South America, Partnerships Director of the Collective for Advanced Multimodal Research Arts at UPenn, active member of Center for Research and Collaboration in the Indigenous American, and the Substantial Motion Research Network.
+Inaugural Gilbert Seldes Multimodal Postdoctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania.
+Board member of the Society for Anthropology of Lowland South America (SALSA), active member of Center for Research and Collaboration in the Indigenous America (CRACIA), and the Substantial Motion Research Network (SMRN).

 Involvement and transformation